 Browse some of the best Italian restaurants in London below, and enjoy the freshest cuisine and finest wines from all regions of Italy.

-Whilst enjoying a comfortable stay in the Park Plaza Victoria London or if you just want to pop in for a bite to eat, you’ll experience true Venetian specialities at Tozi.
+Experience true Venetian specialities at Tozi.
 Opt for one of the pizzettas made straight from the wood oven, or delve into the huge pasta and salad selection that will have your mouth watering.
-Not quite sold yet?
-Tozi’s fully-stocked bar offers an extensive list of Italian cocktails, including the signature Tozi Spritz, home-made, barrel-aged Negroni and Amaro Tozi served “straight from the barrel”.
+Don't forget to try the extensive list of Italian cocktails, including the signature Tozi Spritz, home-made, barrel-aged Negroni and Amaro Tozi served “straight from the barrel”.

 The good people at Canto Corvino in Spitalfields understand that some people don’t only want to eat Italian just for lunch or dinner.
 Head chef Tom Salt and his team have developed menus that are simplistic, delicious, and keep customers satisfied throughout the day; whether tucking into lemon ricotta pancakes for breakfast, Sicilian red prawn, chilli and tomato arancini for lunch, or a full range of Italian dinner options.

 7. Bocca di Lupo